 A decentralized application (dApp) is a program where there is no single authority that maintains the state and processes transactions.

 An application stores some information, or state.
 You can interact with the application by performing a transaction.
 Transactions change the state of the application or cause a state transition.
 Applications also allow users to retrieve information about the state (query it) without modifying it.
-Let’s look at Bitcoin through the lens of decentralized applications.
+Let’s look at Aave through the lens of decentralized applications.

-Bitcoin is a decentralized application built atop a blockchain.
+Aave is a decentralized lending application built atop a blockchain.
 The state of the application is a record of who has how many AVAX.
 The state is stored on Avalanche’s blockchain.
-In this case, the entries in the blockchain ledger are something like “Alice sends Bob 1 AVAX” or “Jasmine pays Tosha 2 AVAX.”
+In this case, the entries in the blockchain ledger are something like “Alice lends Bob 1 AVAX” or “Jasmine pays Tosha 2 AVAX.”
 Each transaction causes a state transition by adding a new entry to the ledger.
 Avalanche is decentralized because many independent validators maintain the blockchain, which holds its state, and process transactions.